vircadia/vircadia-native-core/BUILD_LINUX.md

   - Then run `glxinfo | grep "OpenGL version"`.

-### Extra dependencies to compile an Interface on a server
+### Extra dependencies to compile Interface on a server

 - Install the following: